Different Drummers Drum Circle

 As I mentioned in our history, it is unusual for an open, freestyle community drum circle to be asked to perform publicly.
 Yet, my Massachusetts drum circle was often invited to perform and now my Yarmouth, Maine circle receives invitations.

 At gigs we used to play drum piece after drum piece the way we would at a weekly drum circle.
 Today, because we have so much diverse talent within the group, we provide structure and interest to the improvised pieces by backing 'featured performers.'
-Those featured performers within our drum circle include my wife, Judy, who plays flute; Briana Crusin our vocalist, Martin Steingesser our poet/storyteller, and Rudy Gabrielson on blues harmonica.
-In 2008 we hope to incorporate Margaret Williams who sings Scottish Gaelic songs, Daryne Sandford on harp and Rob Lindsay on didgeridoo.
+Those featured performers within our drum circle include my wife, Judy, who plays flute; Martin Steingesser our poet/storyteller, and Rudy Gabrielson on blues harmonica.
+In 2008, we incorporated Margaret Williams who sings Scottish Gaelic songs, Rob Lindsay on didgeridoo, Daryne Rockett on Celtic harp and Robin Jellis on cello.
 As long as creative talent keeps walking through our doors the possibilities are endless.

 I used to have to ask for volunteers when we were invited to play a 'gig'.
 Often, I turned down invitations because of a lack of volunteers.
 Then, in late 2005, I began running into the problem of having TOO MANY volunteer drummers and having to turn some down.
 Today we have a core group of drummers who play the performances.